trackship/trackship-for-woocommerce/readme.txt

 No. You can fully test out TrackShip and all the features with the free trial Trackers without adding a credit card.
 It is completely up to you if you would like to carry on using TrackShip after your trial has ended).

 == Changelog ==
+= 1.3.2 - 2022-02-11 =
+* Dev - filter added for change the capability of TrackShip menu
+* Dev - Tested with WC 6.2.0

 = 1.3.1 - 2022-02-07 =
 * New - Shipment status SMS and email log added in table
 * Enhancement - New Placeholders added in Shipment statsus SMS